vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 a regular bowel movement the next day, and on the whole I felt that I had recovered by the next day.

+ADDED 2024-05-06: I also remember that I was a little physically twisted when I woke up around 5:45 AM, so there could have been some sort of internal posture issue.
+This may connect to some of the pain I experienced later.

 ## Amazon package pickup (Tuesday 2024-04-23)

 On 2024-04-23, I went for Amazon package pickup, which involved a